 Dr. El-Maarry earned his bachelors degree in Geology and Chemistry in Cairo University.
 He followed it up with two European masters degrees in Sweden and France, and a PhD in Goettingen University in Germany for his work at the Max-Planck institute for solar system research.

-In addition to his research activities, Dr. El-Maarry has participated in numerous reviewing and expert evaluation panels.
-In particular, he was a member of the expert panel that participated in the assessment of missions proposed to NASA, which ended with the selection of Dragonfly mission to Titan.
-He was also a member of the topical teams that helped in devising the European Space Agency’s future strategy for missions during the 2035-2050 time period."
+In addition to his research activities, Dr. El-Maarry has participated in numerous reviewing and expert evaluation panels for NASA and ESA.
+He was also a member of the topical teams that helped in devising the European Space Agency’s future strategy for missions during the 2035-2050 time period.
+The Main Belt asteroid 357148 El-Maarry (2002 CZ) is named after him for his services to the planetary science and astronomical communities, and his contributions to better understanding cometary geology.

 Glacier-like landforms on Mars